Our approach to care

 Sue Roberts, Group Head of Quality and Compliance, said: “Providing moments of joy for our residents is at the heart of everything we do, because at The Future Care Group we understand how important it is to work alongside you and understand the person within.
 We are pleased to be working with the Association for Dementia studies on our strategy which is being implemented across all our homes and will have a positive effect on the well-being of all our residents.”

 “We will have a positive effect on the well-being of all of our residents”

 The Association for Dementia Studies, led by Professor Dawn Brooker, is a multi-professional university research centre with many years of experience in the field of person-centred dementia care and support.
 The Association delivers education programmes that empower people to provide skilled, competent and compassionate care.

-Through research, education, consultancy and scholarship, the Association makes a cutting-edge contribution to building evidence-based practical ways of working with people living with dementia and their families that enables them to live well.
+Through research, education, consultancy and scholarship, the Association makes a cutting-edge contribution to building evidence-based practical ways of working with people living with dementia and their families that enable them to live well.